nestjs/docs.nestjs.com/content/exception-filters.md

   <img src="/assets/Filter_1.png" />
 </figure>

-Out of the box, this action is performed by a **global exception filter**, which handles HttpExceptions (and subclasses of it).
+Out of the box, this action is performed by a built-in **global exception filter**, which handles exceptions of type `HttpException` (and subclasses of it).
 When an exception is **unrecognized** (is neither `HttpException` nor a class that inherits from `HttpException`), the client receives the following default JSON response:

 ```json
 {